DanielleSpring/Final-Project/README.md

 - When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
 - How do people feel about the Sunshine list?
 - Can we analyze public sentiment concerning the sunshine list?
+- Which top-earning positions or person’s have continued to receive generous raises while lower seniority roles may have endured wages freezes and cutbacks?
+- How many of the top earners are women?